Do you want to get away from all the major attractions in Florida?

 Visited by Laura from FrugalForLuxury.com

-If you’re looking for a relaxing and beautiful day outdoors, only an hour from Disney World, you need to pay Bok Tower Gardens a visit.
+If you’re looking for a relaxing and beautiful day outdoors, only an hour from Disney World, you need to visit Bok Tower Gardens.

 Officially a botanical garden, it is so much more than that.

 With a 60-bell carillon hosted in a coquina and marble tower, and the best playground in Central Florida, make a full day out of your visit and enjoy a slower pace of life at Bok Tower Gardens – a locals’ favorite!

 We visit Bok Tower Gardens every time our family needs a break from busy life.

 There, we love being surrounded by the beautiful nature.